calyxir/calyx/README.md

 ### Install
 You need `racket` installed.
 You can find instructions [here](https://docs.racket-lang.org/pollen/Installation.html).
+You can use `raco pkg install futil` to download and install it.
-Install `futil` with `make install`.
+If you want to locally install `futil` with `make install`.
 While editing the code, you might run into an out of sync error. `make build` should fix this.

 ### Running